Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Rotating PLSM q model

 \subsection{Grand canonical potential}

 Let us now compute the partition function $\mathcal{Z}_q$ and the associated thermodynamic potential, $F_q = -\frac{T}{V} \ln \mathcal{Z}_q$.
 As outlined in Sec.~\ref{sec:PLSM:F}, we seek a mode decomposition of the spinor $\psi$ that diagonalizes the Euclidean Lagrangian.
-Since the momentum operator $\mathbf{P}$ does not commute with the angular momentum operator $J^z$ appearing in Eq.~\eqref{eq:LE}, we must employ cylindrical modes that are instead eigenvectors of $J^z$ and $P^z = -i \partial_z$.
-Thus, Eq.~\eqref{eq:static_eigen} is replaced by
+Since the momentum operator $\mathbf{P}$ does not commute with the angular momentum operator $J^z$ appearing in Eq.~\eqref{eq:LE}, we must employ cylindrical modes that are instead eigenfunctions of $J^z$ and $P^z = -i \partial_z$.
+Thus, Eqs.~\eqref{eq:static_eigen} and \eqref{eq:static_H} are replaced by